grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 	2. Otherwise, roll on the spark table for each.
 	3. Roll on the spark table for each to determine what the resolution might be.

-You can roll as much as 30 times on the same spark table for this system, so tables may have to be large (d66 by d66, or three d20 table perhaps) to create unique outcomes for each player.
+You can roll as many as 30 times on the same spark table for this system, so tables may have to be large (perhaps three d20 table) to create unique outcomes for each player.

 ![Dismas](./content/blog/spark-lifepath-system/dismas.png "Dismas")